Before you begin your International Money Transfer you need to make sure you have a few important pieces of information.

 To transfer to one of your existing payees, simply choose their name from your payee list.

 If you can’t find the payee you’re after, or you have a lot of saved payees, you can use the search bar to find the one you want.

-Step 3 - Enter the details of your transfer
+Step 3 - Enter your transfer details

-Select a currency from the Send dropdown.
+Select a currency from the 'Send' dropdown box.

 Select which currency you’d like to use to calculate the amount of money you’re going to send.